lydianai/tarim.ailydian.com/DEPLOYMENT.md

 ## Continuous Deployment

-Once connected to GitHub, Vercel will automatically:
+Once connected to GitHub, the platform will automatically:
 - Deploy on every push to `main` branch
 - Create preview deployments for pull requests
 - Run build checks before deployment